iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Characterizing Functions for Optimizations.md

 **Remarks**:

-* Any strongly convex function is going to be coersive function.
+* Any strongly convex function is going to be a coercive function, but the converse is definitely not true.
-* The function $\exp(x)$ is alpha strongly convex but the function is not strictly convex because it's not coersive.
+* The function $\exp(x)$ is alpha strongly convex but the function is not strictly convex because it's not coercive.
 We cannot long lower "hug" the function using any type of quadratic function.

 ---
 ### **Beta-Smoothness**